One of the best things about the Brass Rail in Sunnyvale is that it combines three

 innovating, the owners had topless videos play while the girls danced live - giving the club the ability to

 advertise as having topless dancers.

 The dancing continues to this day.
-The kitchen is now open for lunch instead of dinner.
 There are now four stages instead of just one.
 Over time, the Brass Rail has employed nearly 6,000 dancers and continues to be the oldest and most prestigious gentleman's club in the South Bay.